Sllambias/yucca/yucca/documentation/tutorials/changing_parameters.md

 ```

 ## Data Splits
-Parent: default trainer class

-Method: *split_data*
+CLI: `yucca_train`, `yucca_finetune` and `yucca_inference`

+Variables: *--split_idx*, *--split_data_ratio* and *--split_data_kfold*

 NOTE: Do not confuse this with the train-test splits.
-These must be handled in [Task Conversion](/yucca/documentation/tutorials/task_conversion.md).
+These must be handled in [Task Conversion](/yucca/yucca/documentation/tutorials/task_conversion.md).

+Training/Validation data splits can be generated using either a simple dataset split or with the K-Fold method.
+To generate a simple train/val split use `--split_data_ratio` with a value between 0.0-1.0 to specify a fraction of the dataset to be used for validation.
+To generate K folds use `--split_data_kfold` with a value > 1.
+Use `--split_idx` to select which fold to use for training if the K-Fold method was used.
+By default Yucca will generate 5-Folds and train on Fold 0.

+Newly generated splits are saved in the `splits.pkl` file next to the preprocessed dataset.
+If this file already exists Yucca will reuse splits generated with the same configuration.
+To reuse a split previously generated using `--split_data_ratio 0.33` simply specify `--split_data_ratio 0.33` again.
+To reuse the 5 folds generated with `--split_data_kfold 5` but train on a new fold 1 instead of 0 simply specify `--split_data_kfold 5` again with `--split_idx 1`.

+If you wish to use predefined splits, you have to manufacture a splits file and save it in the folder of the task's preprocessed data (e.g. "/path/to/YuccaData/yucca_preprocessed/TaskXXX_MyTask/splits.pkl").
+The Manager will only create the random splits if no "splits.pkl" file is already present in the preprocessed folder.
+Therefore, manually placing one there will effectively block the Manager from creating a new splits file.

-By default Training-Validation data splits are created by the *split_data* method the first time a model is trained on a given task.
+By default Training-Validation data splits are created by the [get_split_config](/yucca/yucca/training/configuration/split_data.py) function the first time a model is trained on a given task.
 The method randomly partitions the data into 5 equal parts.
 Subsequently, 5 train-val splits are created by withholding each of the parts as validation data and combining the remaning four parts into training data, equating to a 80%/20% split.
-Although these splits are randomly generated, each trainer uses a fixed random seed for reproducibility.
+Although these splits are randomly generated, each Manager uses a fixed random seed for reproducibility.

 This means, for any dataset it's partitioned into five parts [0, 1, 2, 3, 4], which we use to create 5 splits:
 ```